Frequently Asked Questions

 - The purpose of the trip (e.g., "Client Meeting," "Supplies Pickup").

-- The vehicle's starting and ending odometer readings.
+- The vehicle's starting and ending odometer readings for each taxable year.*

 - The total mileage for the trip.